API Reference

 Fix: Review the request content.
 Prompt injection patterns (e.g., "ignore previous instructions") are blocked.

 Fix: Retry the request.
 If the issue persists, the provider may be experiencing an outage.
-Contact the gateway operator with the transaction signature.

 429 — Rate limited